trailofbits/irene3/challenge-readmes/Chal10arm.md

 Looking at the successor blocks to 0x140f8:
 ![Two successors](resources/Successors.png)

- we can see that 0x141b0 prints the error then goes to funxtion exit, while 0x1412a is the success case.
+ we can see that 0x141b0 prints the error then goes to function exit, while 0x1412a is the success case.

 We can also notice based on the `ceilf((float R4)/7.F);` or through looking at Ghidra that R4 in this block currently holds the value of size.